cdpxe/WendzelNNTPd/README.md

 ## Features

-* Runs on Linux, OpenSolaris, BSD
+* Runs on Linux, OpenSolaris, *BSD
 * Supports IPv6
-* Database abstraction (supports SQLite3 and MySQL)
+* Database abstraction layer (supports SQLite3 and MySQL)
 * Tiny (only about 7,500 Lines of Code)
 * Written in C
 * Supports NNTP authentication (AUTHINFO USER/PASS)